https://www.etsy.com/listing/1254118076/hospice-assessment-form-for-hospice

 Medication Refills

 A fifth aspect that hospice nurses should assess every visit is what medications must be refilled, considering the next nursing visit date, holidays, weekends, etc. The nurse should ensure the patient has adequate and timely access to the medications needed to manage their symptoms and prevent complications.
-The nurse should also educate the patient, family, and caregivers on using, storing, and disposing of the medications safely and appropriately.
+The nurse should also educate the patient, family, and on using, storing, and disposing of the medications safely and appropriately.
 The nurse should also coordinate with the pharmacy and the physician to order and authorize the medication refills as needed.

 Additional Support

 A sixth and final aspect that hospice nurses should assess every visit is whether there is anything else the team can do to support the patient in maximizing their life under the current situation.
-This can include providing emotional, spiritual, social, or practical support, such as counseling, chaplaincy, services, or .
-It can also include addressing any unmet needs or concerns that the patient, family, or caregivers may have, such as financial, legal, or ethical issues.
-The nurse should also acknowledge and validate the patient's feelings and experiences and express empathy and .
+This can include providing emotional, spiritual, social, or practical support, such as counseling, chaplaincy, volunteer services, or respite care.
+It can also include addressing any unmet needs or concerns that the patient, family, or may have, such as financial, legal, or ethical issues.
+The nurse should also acknowledge and validate the patient’s feelings and experiences and express empathy and .

 Conclusion